shreytailor/msa-databases-and-api/README.md

 ## Model & Context Creation
 To get started with the actual programming, firstly we need to create a **ASP.NET<span> Core Web Application** project in Visual Studio, and using **API** as the template.
 Thereafter we delete the default *WeatherForecastController.cs* and *WeatherForecast.cs* files which come with the template.

-To further help us create our API, we need to install some libraries/extensions using the Nuget Package Manager.
+To further help us create our API, we need to install some libraries/extensions using the NuGet Package Manager.
 - Microsoft.EntityFrameworkCore: it's an ORM (Object-Relational Mapper) which allows us to work with a database using `.NET` objects.
 - Microsoft.EntityFrameworkCore.Tools: used for migration.
 - Microsoft.EntityFrameworkCore.SqlServer: used for database communications.